Rwandan court upholds 'Hotel Rwanda' hero's 25-year sentence | Politics

 "The 25-year sentence is equal to the severity of the crime he committed," Kamere said.
 Rusesabagina has acknowledged having a leadership role in the Rwanda Movement for Democratic Change (MRCD), but denied responsibility for attacks carried out by its armed wing, the National Liberation Front (FLN).
 The trial judges said the two groups were indistinguishable.

 Prosecutors in February called the existing sentence too lenient, given the gravity of the charges and the impact of the alleged crimes.
-His lawyers said they would consult before responding to the appeals court ruling.
+"We felt the sentence of Rusesabagina's crimes was life imprisonment.
+We are not happy," prosecutor Bonaventure Ruberwa told reporters after the appeals court ruling.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)